Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 The other one is holding a well-shaken Coca-Cola.

-Mashal feels something very interesting tactic here.
+Marshall feels some very interesting tactic here.

-So like look at the detail.
+So, like, look at the detail.

 I'm sorry for spraying you, I'm sorry for ruining your shirt.

-Did you want any money for the dry cleaning, etc.?
+Did you want any money for the dry cleaning, etc.

 The purpose of the Coca-Cola was just to use a disguise for the moisture of the poison.